Southwest New Mexico is a Bird Watching Paradise for All

 • Do not enter private property without the owner’s permission.

 • New Mexico’s altitude is high and dry.
 You may experience shortness of breath or other symptoms of altitude acclimation.

 • Black bears and mountain lions are fairly common, however, it is unlikely that you will encounter them.
 If you do come in contact with them, use common sense.
 Suggestions: do not run, stand upright, wave your arms in the air slowly and back away slowly.
-Do not attempt to touch or feed these animals.
+It is not recommended you touch or feed any animals while birding.

 Here is a sampling of some of the more popular bird watching areas near New Mexico Cabin Rentals at Double E Ranch: